Aikiro42/Project-45/README.md

 - Implement scope
 - add hitscan knockback
 - figure out how to utilize two animation scripts
-    - Create your own custom `/items/buildscripts/abilities.lua`, import that into `items/buildscripts/buildproject45neo.lua`
-    - Make `addAbilities` in the new `/items/buildscripts/abilities.lua` return the `animationScripts` of the abilities
-    - In `buildproject45neo.lua`, add an a`altAnimationScripts` field to the item config
-    - In `project45gun.lua`, when the gun is initialized, make it send the value of `altAnimationScripts` into the local animator via `activeItem.setScriptedAnimationParameter()`
-    - In the animation script of the primary ability, code its `init()` function so that it requires the `altAnimationScripts`.

 ## Vanilla Altfires Compatibility List:
 - <span style="color: green">Bouncing Shot</span>